April 2026

 Göbekli Tepe, May 2026

-As the coach made its arrival to the archaeological site, a massive, dark cloud emerged from the horizon.
-It looked threatening.
+the archaeological site, a massive, dark cloud emerged

 Göbekli Tepe, May 2026

-Göbekli Tepe is a fantastic achievement considering how old it is - more than 11,000 years old.
-That's not a long after the last ice age ended.
+Göbekli Tepe is a fantastic achievement considering how old it is - around 11,000 years old.
+That's not a long time after the last ice age ended.
 Like so many visitors, we were all in awe.
 But before our visit ended, we were hit by a massive rain storm with massive hails and thunder og lightning.
 Although we took refuge inside our humans rucksack, some of us got half drenched.

 Mevlid-I Halil Mosque, Sanliurfa, May 2026